molinav/python-sat/README.md

 ```

 Once the library is correctly installed, it is possible to check the example
-file `example.py`, which opens a TLE file and transcripts it into an Orbit
+file `example.py`, which opens a TLE file and transcripts it into an Ephemeris
 instance.

 Reporting bugs